andresgomezfrr/normalizer/docs/_posts/2017-02-14-mapper-functions.md

 ```

 ### <a name="joinMapper"></a> JoinMapper
-The JoinMapper is a function that allow us join as many values as us want and assign them in other dimension.
+The JoinMapper is a function that allows us to join as many values as we want and assign them in other dimension.

 ```json
 {